Why Build? Why Now?

 A new activity and recreation center will provide spaces for a variety of uses for the entire student body.
 The facility will house a six-lane track, jumping spaces, artificial turf infield, and drop down netting to divide the space for multiple user groups and purposes at the same time.
 These amenities will alleviate pressure on the existing Sports and Fitness Center and will provide much needed spaces for use by classes, students, and athletes alike.

 Colleges are increasingly placing an emphasis on student wellness and recreation programs due to the positive effect on enrollment and retention.

 An industry publication about campus recreation once stated “…a significant number of potential students consider the availability of a quality campus recreational sports program as a very important factor in making the final decision for their college of choice,” and “…opportunities to participate in intramural and recreational sports are of significantly greater importance to prospective college students than are top-ranked national teams or big-time athletic programs in major sports.”

 Today, Bethany’s current recreational spaces are inadequate for the demands placed on them by intramural use, athletic teams, and student fitness.
 Building a new activity center will allow for increased usage by the entire campus community and will provide a positive impact on enrollment.

 Site preparation is underway.
 You can view a webcam of the site to see current progress!

-This video shows a video rendering of the new Bethany Activity and Wellness Center.
+This video shows a video rendering of the new Bethany Activity Center.

-This video shows construction progress as of July 14, 2022, of the new Bethany Activity and Wellness Center.
+This video shows construction progress as of July 14, 2022, of the new Bethany Activity Center.

 While progress has been made with Phases One and Two of our recreational facilities upgrades, Bethany’s activity spaces and athletic facilities are in need of an extensive renovation and expansion to accommodate our Vikings athletic programs and intramural activities, and to alleviate the pressure placed on them due to the nearly eighteen hours per day of use.